 Some believe that Diwali to be the celebration of the wedding of Lakshmi, the goddess of wealth, with Lord Vishnu.
-Others use it as a celebration of her birthday, as Lakshmi is alleged to have been born on the new-moon day of Kartik.
+Others use it to celebrate her birthday, as Lakshmi is alleged to have been born on the new-moon day of Kartik.

 In Bengal, the pageant is dedicated to the worship of Mother Kali, the darkish goddess of energy.
-Lord Ganesha the god of knowledge and it can also be worshiped in most Hindu houses on this present day.
+Lord Ganesha, the God of knowledge and can also be worshiped in most Hindu houses on this present day.

 In Jainism, Diwali has the associated significance of marking the occasion of Lord Mahavira attaining the everlasting happiness of nirvana.

-Diwali additionally recognizes the return of Lord Rama (together with his wife Sita and brother Lakshman) from his 14-year long exile and defeating the demon king Ravana.
-Families of Ayodhya shown their joy and happiness by lighting the lamps in the whole kingdom and firing crackers and celebration of the back of their king.
+Diwali additionally recognizes the return of Lord Rama (together with his wife Sita and brother Lakshman) from his 14-year-long exile and defeating the demon king Ravana.
+The families of Ayodhya showed their joy and happiness by lighting the lamps in the whole kingdom and firing crackers, and celebrating on the back of their king.

 The 4 Days of Diwali